-- Get inspired - If you're going to be writing about how amazing you are, you need to feel inspired, everyone had that little thing that they do that gets them inspired to do work.
-So do that thing that inspires you to get up and get going!
+- Get inspired - If you're going to be writing about how amazing you are, you need to feel inspired.
+Everyone has that little thing they do that gets them inspired to do work.
+So do that, get up and get going!

 Starting to write

-Everyone has a different way of writing, some of us like to sit down and plan everything out, whilst others like the just sit at a screen and type.
+Everyone has a different way of writing.
+Some of us like to sit down and plan everything out, while others prefer to sit at a screen and type.
 You do what works for you!